Getting Started

 auth.send({ type: 'LOGIN', token: 'abc123' });

-Composable streams with hot/cold semantics, backpressure, and adapters for every Vielzeug primitive.
+Composable push streams with explicit buffering and adapters for Vielzeug primitives.

 Role-based access control — typed permissions, wildcard patterns, and composable predicates.